Who are the members of the Federal Reserve Board, and how are they selected?

 Once appointed, Governors may not be removed from office for their policy views.
 The lengthy terms and staggered appointments are intended to contribute to the insulation of the Board--and the Federal Reserve System as a whole--from day-to-day political pressures to which it might otherwise be subject.

-In addition to serving as members of the Board, the Chair and Vice Chairman of the Board serve terms of four years, and they may be reappointed to those roles and serve until their terms as Governors expire.
+In addition to serving as members of the Board, the Chair, Vice Chair, and Vice Chair for Supervision of the Board serve terms of four years, and they may be reappointed to those roles and serve until their terms as Governors expire.
 The Chair serves as public spokesperson and representative of the Board and manager of the Board's staff.
 The Chair also presides at Board meetings.
-Affirming the apolitical nature of the Board, recent Presidents of both major political parties have selected the same person as Board Chair.
+Affirming the apolitical nature of the Board, Presidents of both major political parties have in the past selected the same person as Board Chair.